Vitality-South/magfabrics-api/SPA-Example/README.md

-# magnolia-api (spa-example)
+# magfabrics-api (spa-example)

-An example of using the Magnolia Fabrics API in a SPA
+An example of using the magfabrics API in a SPA

 ## Install the dependencies
 ```bash